Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 Hey Mike, I once worked for the NY Times Shared Services Center.
 And, generally, no.

-It epends.
-If you have a Masters degree in Computer Science, and you can't explain NP Complete, IMHO you have wasted a lot of time and money.

-Undergraduate degree?
-Its a cr*p shoot.
-Some programs require learning about P vs. NP, and some don't.
+Any "confession" along the lines that "hey, when I need to get the syntax of some specific function or language feature that I'm supposed to be proficient in, I have to google for it, look up the Open Group POSIX help page, check StackOverflow etc" is not really a confession.
+That's the way most of us work these days.

-Sick of the trick questions on interviews (Score:2, Insightful)
+Sick of the trick questions on interviews (Score:4, Insightful)

 There's always that one guy on the interview team that would rather stroke his own ego by asking a "trick question".
 100% of the time it will be either on an obscure function or feature of a language that may be used once in a career, or it will be so poorly worded as to be unrecognizable.
 I really don't believe that any other profession runs into this problem.
-With 40 years experience, an extensive resume, 100's of successful projects, I'm still treated like I graduated yesterday and am "tested" on what
+With 40 years experience, an extensive resume, 100's of successful projects, I'm still treated like I graduated yesterday and am "tested" on what I know.
+It's insulting and companies need to stop.
+I'm at the point in my career that when the "trick question" person hits the white board, I ignore them and redirect the conversation back to the people asking real questions.
+If you are an interviewer you'll do yourself and the potential hire a much greater service by either presenting them with a challenge you've recently overcome or asking them to narrate one they've recently overcome.

+IOW - trick question guy, knock the shit off, you're annoying the rest of us.
+It is much more important to determine the prospects problem solving methods and skills than their fluency in the programming flavor of the month.

-The best interview coding question (Score:2)
+The best interview coding question (Score:5, Insightful)

 "Show me an example of a program that you wrote and are proud of"